-- a) The proposal caters for local needs only and individual units do not exceed a maximum of 280 sq.m net sales area; - b) There are no available existing units in class A use within reasonable walking distance, typically 500 metres of the proposal, which would be capable of accommodating the development and serving an area currently not being served; - c) Either the development is within, or immediately adjacent to, an existing group of local shops, or there are no other shopping facilities providing for local need within a reasonable walking distance (typically 500 metres) of the proposal.
+- 1. Within defined settlement boundaries planning permission will be granted for convenience retail developments, which are not within existing defined centres or specifically allowed for by other policies, where all the following criteria are met: - The proposal caters for local needs only and individual units do not exceed a maximum of 280 sq.m net sales area; - b) There are no available existing units in class A use within reasonable walking distance, typically 500 metres of the proposal, which would be capable of accommodating the development and serving an area currently not being served; - c) Either the development is within, or immediately adjacent to, an existing group of local shops, or there are no other shopping facilities providing for local need within a reasonable walking distance (typically 500 metres) of the proposal.